Pi4J/pi4j.github.io/content/documentation/io-types/pwm.md

   A value of 50% means that within one cycle the component is switched on exactly half the time and then switched off.
 A value of 25%, on the other hand, would mean that the component is switched on only a quarter of the time and the component remains switched off for the remaining three quarters of the cycle.
+As of Pi4J V5, the duty cycle is a `double` (instead of an `int`), so fractional percentages such as `12.5` are supported.
 * Frequency: This value defines how often per second a cycle (on / off) takes place for this component and is usually specified in the unit Hertz (Hz).
 With a value of 10Hz, the component would alternate 10 times between being switched on and switched off in